In recognition of the sesquicentennial of the Civil War's epic Battle of Gettysburg, Magnolia Cemetery held a special memorial service on July 1.

 The cemetery flew its four official Confederate flags at half staff for the three days of the Gettysburg battle anniversary.

-Joseph Harwood placed a wreath at the base of Confederate memorial.
+A wreath was placed at the base of the Confederate memorial.

 Jamie Parks (left) and other members of the Sons of Confederate Veterans took part in the event.